 Roger Revelle is equipped with an extensive suite of navigation and communications instruments and devices.
 This equipment allows precise navigation and control of the ship and worldwide communications in voice, data and facsimile.
 A number of the more prominent systems and devices are listed below and described.

-CELLULAR TELEPHONE - Roger Revelle is equipped with a cellular telephone, but she normally operates beyond the range of cellular systems.
+CELLULAR TELEPHONE - The captain is equipped with a cellular telephone, but R/V Roger Revelle normally operates beyond the range of cellular networks.

-Deep sea soundings are accomplished with the SEA BEAM 2112 or the 3.5/12 kHz echosounder system.
-(See ECHOSOUNDING in Section IV.)
+Deep sea soundings are accomplished with the EM124 Multibeam, or the 3.5/12 kHz echosounder system.
+(See ECHOSOUNDING in Section 4.)

 DIRECTION FINDING EQUIPMENT - A Simrad Taiyo medium frequency RDF is installed in the chartroom for navigational purposes.
 A VHF direction finder is scheduled for installation in the pilot house.
 This RDF will operate in the 110-170 MHz range.
-It will be used primarily for locating autonomous vehicles at sea.
-Transmitters for use with this system are provided by the scientific group or arrangements for the appropriate equipment can be made with the Resident Technicians Group.
+It is primarily used for locating autonomous vehicles at sea.
+Transmitters for use with this system are provided by the scientific group or arrangements for the appropriate equipment can be made with the Research Marine Technicians Group.

-GYRO COMPASS - Roger Revelle carries two Sperry Mark 37 gyro compasses.
-Under normal operating conditions both units are running with one unit on-line and the other in a standby mode.
+GYRO COMPASS - Roger Revelle carries two Sperry gyro compasses.
 In addition to these, the science acquisition primarily uses Kongsberg Seapath 330+ and a Phins Gen. III MRUs.
 Several electronic devices, including navigation systems and the shipboard computer system, have inputs from the gyro compass.

-NAVIGATION EQUIPMENT - Roger Revelle navigates primarily by P-code GPS.
-A standard GPS and Loran C are also available.
-The P-code GPS is linked to the computer system in the labs.
-P-code is also fed to the Dynamic Positioning system.
+NAVIGATION EQUIPMENT - Roger Revelle navigates primarily by Furuno GP-170 GPS.
 A doppler log is utilized for speeds.
 A full set of traditional navigation equipment is maintained onboard.

-RADAR - Two Sperry marine radar are carried; an S band (10 cm) and an X band (3 cm).
+RADAR - Two Furuno marine radar are carried; an S band (10 cm) and an X band (3 cm).
 Radar consoles are located on the bridge.
 Do not touch this equipment without permission of the mate on watch.
 One Furuno X-band science radar is in the electronics/computer lab for ocean waves data collection.